CylonicRaider/Instant/docs/RUNNING.md

 updates.

-**Note** that `make` also automatically generates bitmap icons from the SVG's provided in `src/static/`.
-It assumes that *ImageMagick* is available for that; you may wish to comment the section out or install the latter.
+**Note** that `make` also automatically generates bitmap icons from the SVG's provided in `src/static/` (should it regard that as needed).
+It assumes that *ImageMagick* is available for that; if you are unable to install the latter, you may comment the section out.

 **TL;DR**: Install GNU Make and run `make run` to (re-)compile and run a properly configured backend on port 8080.